Hill30/NGScroller/README.md

     #### Description
     this is an optional method.
 If supplied the scroller will $watch its value and will refresh the content if the value has changed

+###Adapter
+Adapter object is a collection of methods and properties to be used to assess and manipulate the scroller instance adapater is created for.
+Adapter based API replaces old (undocumented) event based API introduced earlier for this purpose.
+The event based API is now deprecated but will remain available for backwards compatibililty purposes.

+####Manipulating the scroller content with adapter methods
+All three methods use the first parameter to locate the items the operation intends to affect.
+The value of the parameter can be either an integer or a function.
+If the value is an integer, it is expected to be an index for the item in the buffer.
+If it is a function, the function will be called for every item currently in the buffer.
+The $scope created for the item will be passed to the locator function and the operation will be applied to the item if the locator function returns truthy value.

+Keep in mind that because of the dynamic nature of the scroller it is quiet difficult to associate an item with its index in the buffer.
+As the thumb of the scroller moves the index of an item in the buffer will change.

+**Important:** Also keep in mind that the modifications made by the manipulation methods are only applied to the content of the buffer.
+As the items in response to scrolling are pushed out of the buffer, the modifications are lost.
+Therefore it is your responsibility to ensure that as the scroller is scrolled back and a modified item is requested from the datasource again the values returned would reflect the updated state.
+In other words you have to make sure that in addition to manipulating the scroller content you also apply the modifications to the dataset underlying the datasource.

+* Method `get`

+        get(index, count, success)

 uiScrollViewport directive